Casimir-Polder interaction of neutrons with metal or dielectric surfaces: Setup and basic equations

-\paragraph{Setup and basic equations.} As illustrated in Fig.~\ref{fig:0}, we consider a single neutron at position $\vect{r}_\mathrm{N}$, which is at a distance $z$ from a homogeneous metal or dielectric plate of electric permittivity $\varepsilon(\omega)$ which is infinitely thick and infinitely extended in the lateral dimensions (semi-infinite half space).
+As illustrated in Fig.~\ref{fig:0}, we consider a single neutron at position $\vect{r}_\mathrm{N}$, which is at a distance $z$ from a homogeneous metal or dielectric plate of electric permittivity $\varepsilon(\omega)$ which is infinitely thick and infinitely extended in the lateral dimensions (semi-infinite half space).
+The neutron's spin couples to the plate-assisted quantum electromagnetic field that we will assume to be in its ground state.
+In addition, we consider the presence of a (homogeneous and static) external magnetic field $\vect{B}_\mathrm{ext}$.
+Being homogeneous in space, $\vect{B}_\mathrm{ext}$ induces no direct force on the neutron.
+Rather, it serves as an experimentally tunable external control parameter.

-In order to obtain the Casimir--Polder potential of the neutron, we separate the Hamiltonian into the free Hamiltonians of the neutron and the medium-assisted electromagnetic field on one side and the interaction Hamiltonian on the other.
+In order to obtain the Casimir--Polder potential of the neutron, we separate the total Hamiltonian into the individual Hamiltonians of the neutron (in the external field $\vect{B}_\mathrm{ext}$) and the medium-assisted electromagnetic field on one hand, and the interaction Hamiltonian on the other.
 We treat the latter as a perturbation.
 The free field Hamiltonian is given by \cite{Buhmann12}